allwinzeno/SimpleReportGeneratorLibrary/README.md

 ### Prerequisites
 This library is built using .Net standard 2.0.
 The .Net framework complying with the .Net standard 2.0 is required.

+### Examples
+You can find the sample usage of this library at https://github.com/satheesh-krishnasamy/SimpleReportGeneratorLibrary/tree/master/ReportGenApp

 ## Authors
 Satheeshkumar Krishnsamy